Skip to content

 7. Save and activate

-If your endpoint returns a non-200 status code or times out (30-second limit):
+If your endpoint returns a non-200 status code, network-errors, or times out (15-second limit):

 Webhook URLs must use HTTPS.
 HTTP endpoints are rejected for security.